jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 The problem with Lucene is discoverability, which we'd like for both the key and value part of our chips.
 Imagine we're trying to discover which structured search fields are available — for example, the values logged in the namespace `lambdaStats` when we're grepping logs ingested via [cloudwatch-log-management.](https://github.com/guardian/cloudwatch-logs-management) Lucene (and KQL) would have us type, for example, `lambdaStats.memorySizeMax` for the key portion, but there's no way of distinguishing between a query for the string `lambdaStats.lambdaVersion` and the key-value pair `lambdaStats.lambdaVersion:<version>` until you type the `:` — and that ambiguity prevents a UI from confidently presenting a typeahead to the user until it's too late.

 One solution, borrowed from the Grid and Giant chip implementations, is to add a leading `+` to our chip grammar: `+lambdaStats.lambdaVersion:<version>`.
 This allows us to present typeahead suggestions as early as possible.
 The cost is an extra character in the query, and any associated time/clarity/usability penalty.
-That feels trivial to me for now, so let's take this approach see how we fare.[^2]
+That feels trivial to me for now, so let's take this approach and see how we fare.[^2]

-The rest of the query language will be heavily inspired by Lucene, for now ignoring some of the more domain-specific parts (fuzzy or proximity searches, ranges etc.) to sidestep complexity that isn't chip- or boolean- related.
+The rest of the query language will be heavily inspired by Lucene, for now ignoring some of the more domain-specific parts (fuzzy or proximity searches, ranges etc.) to sidestep complexity that isn't chip- or binary- related.
 We'll build up a grammar using a simple notation similar to [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), again borrowed from Crafting Interpreters — [here's the chapter](https://craftinginterpreters.com/representing-code.html) if you'd like to understand how grammars might be represented in more detail.
-Example queries of this sort might look like:
+Example queries in our language might look like:

 ```
 pets                           // Simple string search
 "The pet I'll never forget"    // Quoted strings for reserved characters and whitespace
-pets AND (cats OR dogs)        // Boolean queries
+pets AND (cats OR dogs)        // Binary expressions
 +tag:pets                      // Searching for specific fields
 +tag:pets AND (cats OR dogs)   // Combinations of the above
 ```